Close

 A study of meningioma lawsuits provides insight into how lawyers and juries assess the severity of these injuries.
 The average payout for plaintiffs in these cases was over $3 million, with neurosurgery-related claims resulting in the highest settlements.

-So, not to belabor the point, if lawyers like us can do their jobs and establish this apparent link between Depo-Provera and meningiomas, the potential damages awarded could also be substantial.
+So, not to belabor the point, if lawyers like us can do their jobs and establish what appears to be a strong link between Depo-Provera and meningiomas, the potential damages awarded could also be substantial.

-How Would a Depo-Provera Class Action Lawsuit Work?
+How Would a Depo-Provera Settlement Potentially Take Shape?

 Who Are the Possible Defendants in a Depo Shot Lawsuit?

-These are the key defendants in an Depo Provera meningioma lawsuit:
+These are the key defendants in a Depo Provera meningioma lawsuit:

 • Pfizer Inc.: The primary defendant, holding the New Drug Application (NDA) for Depo-Provera and the entity responsible for the drug’s labeling and safety information.
 Pfizer has maintained control over Depo-Provera’s production and labeling since acquiring Pharmacia & Upjohn in 2002.
 There is no question Pfizer is the target defendant.
 It has deep, deep pockets – especially now, as we talk about above, with all of the Covid vaccine cash it is sitting on – and it is the most responsible defendant.